jugi-dev/com.jugidev.steamlobby/README.md

 A simple lobby manager for Unity.
 Three files + one dependency are all that you need.
 ## Installation
 **Facepunch Transport (Dependency)**

+Credits to Nico Thomas, Floris van Onna, Garry Newman (Author of Facepunch.Steamworks, used in Facepunch Transport)

 Package Manager -> Install package from git URL

 ```bash